 Again, language also plays a crucial role in causing and resolving conflict.
 Language is one of the communication means.
 The best language is the indigenous language.
-Conflicts are inevitably present in many interpersonal relationships; and their destructive/constructive character depends on the way they are handled.
+Conflicts are inevitably present in many interpersonal relationships, and their destructive/constructive character depends on the way they are handled.

-The Communication for Peace building work has its roots in the philosophy and practice of Communication for Development.
-In the arena of conflict transformation and peace building, communications have historically played a role in shaping the views of policy-makers and influencing popular opinion on conflicts.
-Communication is an irreducible element of peace building.
+The Communication for Peacebuilding work has its roots in the philosophy and practice of Communication for Development.
+In the arena of conflict transformation and peacebuilding, communications have historically played a role in shaping the views of policy-makers and influencing popular opinion on conflicts.
+Communication is an irreducible element of peacebuilding.
 Communication is central to many aspects of work in conflict and post-conflict settings.

 In the era of globalization, a new concept of development emerged emphasizing cultural identity and multidimensionality.
-Generally, conflict resolution is a community process involving the identification of the root cause of the problem, and bringing all parties involved to address the underlying issues.
-The growing interdependency of nations and global issues such as economic and financial crisis, ecological and security crises gave rise to a new perspective on development and social change.
+Generally, conflict resolution is a community process involving the identification of the root cause of the problem and bringing all parties involved to address the underlying issues.
+The growing interdependency of nations and global issues such as economic and financial crises, ecological and security crises gave rise to a new perspective on development and social change.
 The theory and practice of communication for development is an evolving field, with different approaches and perspectives unique to the varied development contexts.
-This participatory model also stressed the importance of cultural identity of local communities and of democratization and participation at all levels.
+This participatory model also stressed the importance of the cultural identity of local communities and of democratization and participation at all levels.

-Conflict use to leave deep-rooted sense of distrust and fear that must be addressed if there is to be a just and lasting peace.
+Conflict use to leave a deep-rooted sense of distrust and fear that must be addressed if there is to be a just and lasting peace.
 Reconciliation is broadly considered as a process centrally needed in societies emerging from violent conflicts.
 Reconciliation processes in post-conflict societies are often highly complex.
-It is believe that no intractable conflict can really end without some kind of reconciliation process if the parties to the conflict are going to interact again in the future.
+It is believed that no intractable conflict can really end without some kind of reconciliation process if the parties to the conflict are going to interact again in the future.
 Therefore, a meaningful process of reconciliation must therefore be rooted in local social and cultural contexts.